 what is

-It is a practice of empathy that helps us best represent the people we design for using a thoughtful interior design process.
-Projects with designequity™ at the center allow for radical hospitality, compassion, and a shared community understanding to guide designs that reflect and respect our people’s unique stories and spaces.
+It is a practice of empathy that helps us best represent the people we design for using a thoughtful and intentional interior design process.
+Spaces with an equitable design concept at the center allow for Radical Hospitality ℠, compassion and a shared community understanding to guide designs that reflect and respect the unique stories of our/the people.

 How it works